Every day we move further away from the iconic two-seat ForTwos that Smart built its name on.

 More noteworthy is its charging capacity.
 An 800V architecture for the 100kWh battery models enables a max charge rate of 400kW – faster than any charger in the UK at the time of writing.
 Plug into a 350kW charger, which you’ll actually find in the UK, and you’ll recoup 10-80% charge in 18 minutes.
 What’s more, there’s Vehicle-to-Load capability, allowing you to power other electricals from the car’s battery.

-Pulse and Summit Edition cars get five off-road driving modes (Adaptive, Sand, Snow, Mud and Rock), while Pulse and upwards get a heat pump for better cold-weather efficiency.
-Summit Edition is aimed at 4x4 enthusiasts with a roof platform, electric tow hitch and a side ladder.
-The towing capacity is 1,600kg.
+The four-wheel-drive Pulse gets five off-road driving modes (Adaptive, Sand, Snow, Mud and Rock), while the top models get a heat pump for better cold-weather efficiency.

 All models are quick off the line – even the Pro version offers 340hp and a sub-seven-second 0-62mph time.
-The 587hp Pulse and Summit Edition models drop that to 4.9 seconds.
+The 587hp Pulse reduces that to 4.9 seconds.
+But you'll need the Brabus if you want truly breathtaking acceleration – it boasts 637hp and a 0-62mph time of just 3.8 seconds.
 Across the range, top speed is 124mph.
-Rumours indicate a Brabus version with even more power and supercar-like acceleration is in the pipeline.

 Inside, the #5 has more screens than a small-town cinema.
 Directly in front of the driver is a 10.25-inch digital instrument cluster, and then next to that are two (!)
 13-inch screens – including one for the front passenger.
 Oh, and a 25.6-inch augmented-reality head-up display that you’ll have to look through to see the road ahead.